 A very appealing class of alternative models explaining the 750 GeV excess are those in which the final state is in fact not two body, but contains two "photon jets", i.e. groups of highly collinear photons [4-10].
 If the photon jets are sufficiently collimated, they are indistinguishable from isolated photons using information from the electromagnetic calorimeter alone.
 Therefore, models of this type could explain the diphoton anomaly, as discussed in Refs.
-[11-14].
-While the experiments have strong discriminating variables to reject e.g. photon pairs coming from neutral hadron decays, the studies [11, 13-15] show that there are regions of parameter space where the photon jets are expected to pass the tight photon selection.
+[11-16].
+While the experiments have strong discriminating variables to reject e.g. photon pairs coming from neutral hadron decays, the studies [11-16] show that there are regions of parameter space where the photon jets are expected to pass the tight photon selection.

-However, there is a catch: since photons have to travel through some amount of detector material before reaching the calorimeter, they have a high (e.g. $\sim 40\%$ at ATLAS [16]) probability of converting to an e^+e^- pair already in the inner detector.
-Such conversions can occur in the
+However, there is a catch: since photons have to travel through some amount of detector material before reaching the calorimeter, they have a high (e.g. $\sim$ 40 % at ATLAS [17]) probability of converting to an $e^+e^-$ pair already in the inner detector, with nontrivial pseudorapidity dependence (see Fig. 1).
+Such conversions can occur in the strong electric field of an atomic nucleus through a process $\gamma + Z \rightarrow Z + e^+ + e^-$ .
+"Converted photons" are routinely included in analyses involving photons.